betsysavage/RemoteWorkAnalysis/README.md

 * Project Overview:

-Following the peak of the COVID-19 pandemic, the workforce has seen different organizations across industries practice different levels of permanent adoption of remote work policies for employees.
-In this project, we analyzed worker data collected from a  employees across various industries in  Australia during the yea
+Following the peak of the COVID-19 pandemic, organizations across various industries have adopted widely varying permanent remote work policies for their employees.
+In this project, we analyzed data collected from remote employees across various industries in Australia in a 2-year study taking place during the height of the COVID-19 pandemic.

-With this analysis, we set out to provide helpful insights for organizations seeking to create remote work policies that maximizes productivity and aligns with worker demand for remote work environments.
+With our analysis, we aim to provide helpful insights for organizations seeking to enact remote work policies that maximize productivity and align with permanent demand for virtual and hybrid environments following the peak of the global pandemic.
 Our analysis is designed to help organizational stakeholders identify which factors play the largest role in worker productivity so they can make informed decisions around who should be considered for remote work and how much flexibility for remote work employees should receive.

-* Research into Work Trends of the past 3 years:
+* Preliminary Research into Work Trends of the past 3 years:
-In our research, we found an abundance of work from Human Resources and Industrial Organizational Pychology experts focusing on the benefits of remote work for employees during and after the COVID-19 pandemic.
-Two factors we continuously noticed in the conversation were 1) the comparison between time saved commuting and time spent working for employees adjusting to remote work arrangements and 2) how family dynamic plays a part in the schedule of a remote employee.
-We decided to use these questions to guide our data analysis when constructing our key research questions.
+In our initial investigation of the topic, we found an abundance of research from Human Resources and Industrial Organizational Pychology experts focusing on the benefits of remote work for employees during and after the COVID-19 pandemic.
+Two factors we continuously noticed in the ongoing conversation were 1) the comparison between time saved commuting and time spent working for employees adjusting to remote work arrangements and 2) how family dynamic plays a part in the schedule of a remote employee.
+We decided to use these questions to guide our data analysis when constructing our key research questions around productivity and policy making.

 * Guiding Questions for Our Analysis:
 ### Productivity: